 FB began the process of dropping cookies onto other’s computers last year itself.
-Initially, Facebook started with a few list of trusted partners but now adtech partners can ask to employ View Tags.
+Initially, Facebook started with a few lists of trusted partners but now adtech partners can ask to employ View Tags.
 Facebook though makes sure that these partners go through a close scrutiny process and privacy audit so that these partners do not actually store any personal information.

 Do View Tags really work?

 For the first few partners who used the system, it did.
-In fact it was seen that nearly 87% of conversions came from impressions and not clicks.
+In fact, it was seen that nearly 87% of conversions came from impressions and not clicks.

 So who takes the credit?

 Google used to take credits if someone visited a site from its search pages.
 But what if someone remembered an Ad on Facebook and later used Google to visit it?
 Who would take the credit for it then?
-People after all may not click directly but visit at a later point of time too!
+People, after all, may not click directly but visit at a later point of time too!